DiarmuidHenry/Restaurant-Booking/README.md

       - `table_location`: CharField (choices: Inside, Outside, default: Inside)

   - **CRUD Implementation**:
-      - **Create**: Superusers can add new tables with specific seat numbers.
+      - **Create**: Superusers can add new tables with correspoding capacities.
       - **Read**: Users can see available tables and their capacity when making a reservation.
       - **Update**: Superusers can update table details (e.g., number of seats, location).
       - **Delete**: Superusers can remove tables no longer in use.